Human Service Programs for Pet Owners

 Thanks to the generosity of our community, the price for these services is greatly reduced.
 Cost estimates are provided prior to scheduling.
 Please, be prepared to pay the entire bill at the time of service.
 For surgeries, you will be required to put a 50% deposit down at the time of drop off and pay the remaining balance at the time of pick up.
 Currently, we are unable to provide payment plans or accept Care Credit.

 We do not have a separate wellness clinic for owned animals so all CARMA patients are seen by our shelter medical team.
 The care of our in-house shelter animals will always come first.
 Therefore, if we are overwhelmed by the needs of our shelter animals, we may not be able to provide care to as many CARMA patients.
 We prioritize CARMA patients based on urgency and severity of the animal’s needs.
-The best way to provide a complete picture of what your pet is facing is by sending a detailed email to firstname.lastname@example.org with the subject “CARMA Inquiry.”
+The best way to provide a complete picture of what your pet is facing is by sending a detailed email to email@example.com with the subject “CARMA Inquiry.”
 Please include all veterinary records as attachments to that email.
-Currently, CARMA is only available for cats and dogs in York County, PA.
+Note: In times of exceedingly high demand, priority will be given to York County residents.
 Please allow up to a week for a response.

 Conditions/ Issues We Cannot Address Through CARMA